-Certain potential investments are excluded from the investment universe to mitigate potential negative effects on the environment and society.
-This is achieved by applying the "Planet+ Baseline" set out in Annex 2.
+Certain potential investments are excluded from the investment universe to mitigate potential negative effects on the environment and society and to assist in delivering more sustainable outcomes.
+This is achieved by applying the "Sustainable Baseline" set out in Annex 2.
+The restrictions in the Sustainable baseline do not apply to "other investments" purchased for hedging purposes or in connection with cash held for ancillary liquidity.